-I like to have all the veggies already in my bowl, so when the egg is done, I can plop it right on top and get down to the business of eating.
+I like to have all the veggies already in my bowl, so when the egg is done, it gets plopped right on top and poked so the yolk perfectly coats the veggies.

 To fry the egg, put some olive oil in a pan over medium high heat.
 Once the oil starts to shimmer, crack and egg in and stand back.
 The egg is going to sizzle and pop.
 Sprinkle some everything bagel seasoning over the top and let it cook without moving until the edges start getting lacy.
 When you peek underneath it should just be starting to get browned.